stirlingcarter/RedditBot/README.md

 # RedditBot

-A simple reddit bot skeleton
+A simple skeleton, written in Python, to read and write reddit comments from certain subreddits